Pib and Pog

 Pib and Pog is the name of both a short film and a series of shorts created by Aardman Animations.

-The animation is set up like a typical pre-school programme, introduced by a soft-spoken narrator who translates what the characters say to the audience.
-However, as the show goes on, it gradually turns into a black comedy where the characters attempt to harm each other constantly – for instance, shooting each other in the stomach with guns, kicking each other in the balls, sticking each other's heads in concentrated sulphuric acid, sawing each other in half and blowing each other up with cannons.
+The animation is set up like a typical pre-school programme, introduced by a soft-spoken, Mary Poppins-style narrator.
+However, as the show goes on, it gradually turns into a black comedy where the characters attempt to harm each other constantly – for instance, shooting each other in the stomach with guns, kicking each other in the testicles, sticking each other's heads in concentrated sulphuric acid, sawing each other in half and blowing each other up with cannons.
 After the show has finished, the "actors" (the same characters with a more worn-out expression) break character and reveal themselves to be much older and grumpier than the characters they portray.

 The characters were later used in an advertising campaign for Dairylea products on British television, and made a cameo in the eighth episode of Rex the Runt.

 Short film (1995)

-Pib and Pog is a 6-minute animated short film made by Peter Peake for Aardman Animations which originally aired on Channel 4 in 1995.
+Pib and Pog is a 6-minute animated short film made by Peter Peake for Aardman Animations which originally aired on Channel 4 in January 1995.